aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 wood_watch.jpg
 ```

-Now let us try to put a new product image in the directory using the below command:
+Now let us try to put a new product image neamed `newproduct.png` in the directory using the below command:

 ```bash
 $ kubectl exec --stdin deployment/assets -n assets -- bash -c "touch /usr/share/nginx/html/assets/newproduct.png"

 ```
-Now confirm the new product image has been created in the folder, using the below command:
+Now confirm the new product image `newproduct.png` has been created in the folder, using the below command:

 ```bash
 $ kubectl exec --stdin deployment/assets -n assets -- bash -c "ls /usr/share/nginx/html/assets/"